alluiz/clysh/README.md

 - You can group options like **a radio button**.
 - The **help** command is auto-generated.
 - Easy to mocking for unit tests.
+- 2.0 NEW: Global options feature to reuse option structure with N commands

 ## Getting Started